spapas/spapas.github.io/content/react-redux-tutorial.rst

 discussion about redux-thunk on a previous paragraph.

-First of all, there's a bunch of some simple action creators that just return the corresponding action object and set its parameters:
+First of all, there's a bunch of some simple action creators that just return the corresponding action object with the correct parameters:

+# TODO: FIX NAMES FOR ALL

 .. code::